Intervention/docs/zodiac/v6/introduction/frameworks.md

 ---
 title: "Framework Integration"
 subtitle: "Integration in Laravel"
 lead: "Explore how to integrate Intervention Zodiac with the Laravel framework.
-Learn to set up configuration files, select drivers and leverage features like auto-orientation, decoding animations, and blending color."
+Learn to set up configuration files and use the calculator via static facades."
 sort: 2
 ---